Why Does My Dog Lay On Top Of Me? (15 Reasons)

 3. Protection and Security

 Another reason why dogs lay on you is because they have a natural instinct to be our furry protectors.
-It’s in their DNA as pack animals.

-This behavior creates a bubble of safety and security for both them and us.
+So, they snuggle up on or next to us to create a bubble of safety and security for both them and us.

 So, if your dog decides to plonk themselves right on top of you, they might just be taking their job as your guardian very seriously.